nham/notes/notes/basic_topology.md

 4. It is straightforward to prove that open subsets are precisely the sets that are equal to their interiors.
 Analogously to this, we can *define* **closed subsets** to be those sets that are equal to their closures.

-5. It turns out that when you use the above definition, you can prove that a set is closed iff its complement is open.
+5. It turns out that when you use the above definition, you can prove that a set is closed iff its complement is open: a set $S$ is not closed iff it fails to contain a closure point iff $X - S$ contains a closure point of $S$ iff $X - S$ contains a non-interior point iff $X - S$ is not open

     One can then prove, via DeMorgan's laws, that the collection of all closed sets is closed under arbitrary intersection, finite union, and contains both $\emptyset$ and $X$ (yes, $\emptyset$ and $X$ are simultaneously closed and open, a condition often called **clopen**).

 6. Another characterization of closure and interior: interior of any set $S$ is the union of all open sets contained in $S$, while the closure of $S$ is the intersection of all closed sets that contain $S$.
+The former is immediate, the latter is proved by noting that any closure point of  $S$ is contained in a closed set $Z$ that contains $S$ (they are closure points of subsets of $Z$, hence of $Z$), and conversely that the closure of $S$ is a closed set containing $S$.

     By these definitions, the interior is *the largest open set contained in $S$*, and the closure is *the smallest closed set containing $S$*.

 7. A **boundary point** of a set is a point that is neither in the interior of the set, nor in the interior of the complement of the set.
 Equivalently, every neighborhood of a boundary point intersects both $S$ and $X - S$.
 The **boundary** of a set $S$ is the collection of all boundary points of $S$, sometimes denoted $\partial S$.